-Canaan Fir will grow to be about 50 feet tall at maturity, with a spread of 25 feet.
+Balsam Fir will grow to be about 50 feet tall at maturity, with a spread of 20 feet.
 It has a low canopy, and should not be planted underneath power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 70 years or more.

 This tree does best in full sun to partial shade.
-It is quite adaptable, prefering to grow in average to wet conditions, and will even tolerate some standing water.
+It prefers to grow in moist to wet soil, and will even tolerate some standing water.
 It is particular about its soil conditions, with a strong preference for sandy, acidic soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This is a selection of a native North American species.
+This species is native to parts of North America.